-Oregon Parks and Recreation Department (OPRD), in partnership with the Calapooia Watershed Council, (CWC) has begun investigating the restoration potential of OPRD’s Bowers Rock State Park.
-Investment has been made in data collection to better understand hydrologic and hydraulic processes in and around Bowers Rock State Park.
-These analyses characterize habitat forming processes at both the reach and local levels and helped inform the preliminary restoration concepts.
+Oregon Parks and Recreation Department (OPRD), in partnership with the Calapooia Watershed Council, (CWC) has begun investigating the restoration potential of OPRD’s Bowers Rock Greenway.
+Investment has been made in data collection to better understand hydrologic and hydraulic processes in and around Bowers Rock Greenway.
+These analyses characterize habitat forming processes at both the reach and local levels and help inform the preliminary restoration concepts.
 All concepts are centered around increasing Willamette mainstem complexity by restoring function to side channels, alcoves, floodplains and wetlands on State Park property.
 Additional enhancement opportunities include invasive plant removal and riparian plantings to augment and restore native plant community structure and function.

-At Bowers Rock State Park, the natural hydrology has been compromised by the development, then abandonment of a gravel pit along the southwest corner of the park.
+At Bowers Rock Greenway, the natural hydrology has been compromised by the development, then abandonment of a gravel pit along the southwest corner of the park.
 Human-made barriers and embankments have disconnected side channels, sloughs and alcoves, resulting in compromised flow to the park’s floodplains.
 Native riparian plant communities have also been impacted by introduced species colonization.
 In particular, pasture grasses, reed canary grass, and aquatic weeds such as water primrose have shifted historic food web productivity for prey resources important to juvenile salmonids (i.e. invertebrates).
-The Council will be in communication with a regional expert in managing water primrose and will participate with a workshop sponsored by Benton SWCD in late September 2013 on this topic.
+The Council is working with a regional expert in managing water primrose.

-- Implement a stakeholder outreach strategy in partnership with CWC Project Manager, Denise Hoffert-Hay.
+- Implementation of a stakeholder outreach strategy.
 Host multiple stakeholder meetings for agency and university staff, neighboring landowners, and other representatives from local stakeholder organizations including but not limited to Greenbelt Land Trust, The Nature Conservancy and Benton SWCD.

 Purposes for this strategy include: